Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/DEV_SPACES.md

               .....
               - "!**/*.{sln,csproj,sh}"
         ```
-    1. In the same subsection also change the 'command' to
+    1. In the same subsection also change the "command" to
         ```
         command:  ["sh", "/src/WebService/azds_entrypoint.sh"]
         ```